-Two strategies can be considered for the surface pressure term : (a) introduce of a new variable $\eta,$ the free-surface elevation, for which a prognostic equation can be established and solved ; (b) assume that the ocean surface is a rigid lid, on which the pressure (or its horizontal gradient) can be diagnosed.
+Two strategies can be considered for the surface pressure term: (a) introduce of a new variable $\eta$ , the free-surface elevation, for which a prognostic equation can be established and solved; (b) assume that the ocean surface is a rigid lid, on which the pressure (or its horizontal gradient) can be diagnosed.
 When the former strategy is used, one solution of the free-surface elevation consists of the excitation of external gravity waves.
 The flow is barotropic and the surface moves up and down with gravity as the restoring force.
 The phase speed of such waves is high (some hundreds of metres per second) so that the time step would have to be very short if they were present in the model.
-The latter strategy filters out these waves since the rigid lid approximation implies $\eta=0, i.e.$ the sea surface is the surface z=0.
+The latter strategy filters out these waves since the rigid lid approximation implies $\eta=0$ , i.e. the sea surface is the surface z=0.
 This well known approximation increases the surface wave speed to infinity and modifies certain other longwave dynamics (e.g. barotropic Rossby or planetary waves).
-In the present release of NEMO, both strategies are still available.
-They are further described in the next two sub-sections.
+The rigid-lid hypothesis is an obsolescent feature in modern OGCMs.
+It has been available until the release 3.1 of NEMO, and it has been removed in release 3.2 and followings.
+Only the free surface formulation is now described in the this document (see the next sub-section).